Honestabe9/IoTSmartParkingSystem/README.md

   hsaturn/TinyConsole@0.4.2
 ```

-- Attach the antenna of your LoRa devices, configure them to be connected to your computing machines (mainly PCs/laptops) with your USB (Type-C) cable of choice, and be within range of an MQTT server,
+- Attach the antenna of your LoRa devices, configure them to be connected to your computing machines (mainly PCs/laptops) with your USB (Type-C) cable of choice, be within range of an accessible MQTT server, and
+- Hook up the main GT-U7 module and receiver with the Heltec LoRa board, then

 ---